-In December 2019, we completed the refinancing of a portion of our existing debt by entering into a new revolving credit facility ("2019 Revolving Credit Facility") to replace the existing revolving credit facility that was entered into in November 2018 ("2018 Revolving Credit Facility") and entering into a new term loan ("2019 Term Loan").
-The 2019 Revolving Credit Facility is a \$100.0 million senior secured revolving credit facility that will mature on December 20, 2024 replacing the \$100.0 million 2018 Revolving Credit Facility that would have matured on November 21, 2023.
-The 2019 Term Loan is a \$140.0 million senior secured term loan that will mature on December 20, 2024.
-We also have an existing \$240.0 million senior secured term loan that was entered into in November 2018 that will mature on November 21, 2025 ("2018 Term Loan").
-The original amounts available under the 2019 Revolving Credit Facility, 2019 Term Loan, and 2018 Term Loan (collectively, the "Credit Facilities") in aggregate, totaled \$480.0 million.
-We are required to make installment payments of 1.25% of the original outstanding principal balance of the 2019 Term Loan amount on a quarterly basis, on the last day of the calendar quarter and thus, paid \$7.0 million during 2021.
-In addition, if we meet the annual excess cash flow threshold, we are required to make an annual additional principal payment based on the consolidated adjusted leverage ratio.
-During the first quarter of 2021, we made the required 2020 annual excess cash flow payment of \$0.9 million.
-Further, the undrawn portion of the commitment of the 2019 Revolving Credit Facility is subject to a commitment fee ranging from 0.175% to 0.275%, based upon the consolidated total net adjusted leverage ratio.
-As of December 31, 2021, we were in compliance with all covenants required under the Credit Facilities.
-See Note 8 to our consolidated financial statements included in Part IV, Item 15(a) of this Annual Report on Form 10-K for further information.
+In December 2019, we completed the refinancing of a portion of our then existing debt and entered into a new revolving credit facility ("2019 Revolving Credit Facility") to replace the then existing revolving credit facility that was entered into in November 2018 ("2018 Revolving Credit Facility") and entered into a new term loan ("2019 Term Loan").
+The 2019 Revolving Credit Facility was a \$100.0 million senior secured revolving credit facility that would have matured on December 20, 2024 and replaced the \$100.0 million 2018 Revolving Credit Facility that would have matured on November 21, 2023.
+The 2019 Term Loan was a \$140.0 million senior secured term loan that would have matured on December 20, 2024.
+We also had a then existing \$240.0 million senior secured term loan that was entered into in November 2018 that would have matured on November 21, 2025 ("2018 Term Loan").
+The original amounts available under the 2019 Revolving Credit Facility, 2019 Term Loan, and 2018 Term Loan (collectively, the "Credit Facilities") in aggregate, totaled \$480.0 million at that time.
+We were required to make installment payments of 1.25% of the original outstanding principal balance of the 2019 Term Loan amount on a quarterly basis, on the last day of the calendar quarter and thus, paid \$3.5 million during 2022.
+In addition, if we met the annual excess cash flow threshold, we were required to make an annual additional principal payment based on the consolidated adjusted leverage ratio.
+We did not exceed the annual excess cash flow threshold for 2021 and thus, no annual excess cash flow payment was required to be paid during the first quarter of 2022.
+Further, the undrawn portion of the commitment of the 2019 Revolving Credit Facility was subject to a commitment fee ranging from 0.175% to 0.275%, based upon the consolidated total net adjusted leverage ratio.

-We drew down \$50.0 million on the 2019 Revolving Credit Facility during the first quarter of 2020 to hold as cash on hand, \$25.0 million of which was repaid during the fourth quarter of 2020 with the remaining \$25.0 million repaid during 2021, thus, we made no net aggregate voluntary prepayments during 2021.
+In the first quarter of 2020, we drew down \$50.0 million on the 2019 Revolving Credit Facility to hold as cash on hand, \$25.0 million of which was repaid during the fourth quarter of 2020 with the remaining \$25.0 million repaid during 2021, thus, we made no net aggregate voluntary prepayments during 2021.